ninchat/ninchat-api/api.md

 Streaming Transports
 ====================

-Both supported transport types support an initial service discovery step:

-Before making a WebSocket connection or initiating HTTP long polling, the client may discover a direct address by making a HTTP GET request to `https://api.ninchat.com/v2/endpoint`.
+Before making a WebSocket connection, the client may discover a direct address by making a HTTP GET request to `https://api.ninchat.com/v2/endpoint`.
 The response contains a JSON object, or a JavaScript statement (JSONP) if the `callback` query parameter is specified.
 The object contains the `hosts` property (string array).
 The client should try the hosts in order until a transport connection succeeds.
-The hosts array shouldn't be used permanently; a fresh array must be requested when a new session is to be created, or after looping through the array unsuccessfully for a time.
+The hosts array shouldn't be used permanently;
+a fresh array must be requested when a new session is to be created, or after looping through the array unsuccessfully for a time.

 A client implementation may choose to omit the service discovery step (e.g. for simplicity) and use the `api.ninchat.com` hostname for transport connections.